-This is a multidisciplinary programme that bridges the fields of epidemiology, laboratory sciences and public health.
-It includes a strong practical component and the opportunity to undertake a research project overseas.
-The course will train students in all aspects of the control of infectious diseases and prepare them for a career in a range of organisations.
+This is a multidisciplinary programme that bridges the fields of epidemiology, laboratory sciences and public health in the context of disease control.
+It includes a strong practical component and the opportunity to undertake a research project overseas with collaborating public health or research organisations and NGOs.
+The programme trains students in all aspects of the control of infectious diseases and prepares them for a career in a range of organisations.

 This programme will equip students with specialised skills that will facilitate a career in the control of infectious diseases as staff of health ministries, health departments, national or international disease control agencies, aid organisations or universities.